rollins-cms/cms330-spr20/sprint4/sprint4.md

 # Resources:
 I may add to these as we go through the sprint.
 Use the [Expert Request](https://rollins.co1.qualtrics.com/jfe/form/SV_0jNfbBpN1clDJfn?course=cms330s20&sprint=4) for more resources.
    * OSTEP:
-      * 26, 28 (only up to 28.8), (these contain the theoretical background of threads)
+      * 26, 28 (only up to 28.8) -- these contain the theoretical background of threads
-      * Chapter 27 and 29 (omit 29.1) are code chapters particularly relevant to the project.
+      * Chapter 27 and 29 (omit 29.1) -- code chapters particularly relevant to the project.
+      * 30.1 and 30.2 -- producer/consumer or bounded buffer problem for problem set question
-      * 31, 32 (omit 32.2)
+      * 31.1-31.4, 32 (omit 32.2) -- semaphores and concurrency bugs
    * A 30-40 minute [hands-on lab activity](./lab-concurrency.md) which introduces the basics of how to create and manipulate threads.
    * Dr. Myers's [dramatic work](./dining-philosophers-play.pdf) about deadlock.
+   * Videos on Canvas:
+      * overview of threads (13 min)
-   * Videos on Canvas: overview of threads, working with `pthread` functions in C
+      * working with `pthread` functions in C (14 min)

-# Reality Check:
-  * On Thursday, do basic team setup.
-Do sprint planning meeting and setup Trello board.
-  * TODO by next class:  Skim chapter 27.
-Do hands-on lab activity.
-Setup project code.
-  * Thursday class:
-  * TODO by next class: enjoy Spring Break!
-  * Tuesday:
-  * TODO by Thursday:
-  * Thursday:
-  * TODO by Tuesday:
-  * Tuesday:
+      * locks (13 min)
-  * TODO by Thursday: Take the practice quiz and check your answers.
-Study as a group.
-  * Next Tuesday: Quiz (30 minutes), Sprint 4 retrospective, and Sprint 5 planning.
+      * working with `pthread` mutexes (locks) in C (7 min)

 # Retrospective:
   * Complete this [sprint retrospective survey](https://rollins.co1.qualtrics.com/jfe/form/SV_3rAIzhpHFYbIixf?course=330s20&sprint=4).
 Each team member should complete a survey.